 I don’t know why I waited til my very last day in Sydney to visit Cockatoo Island, but I really wish I’d devoted a whole summer day to this former prison site / new UNESCO World Heritage site rather than just sunset drinks at Island Bar.
 You can tour the old convict buildings, play tennis, drink and dine, and even camp on this island – all with a distant view of the Sydney Harbour Bridge and city skyline.

-I haven’t yet made it out to this island, but it’s at the top of my to-do list upon my eventual return to Sydney.
+I haven’t yet made it out to this island, but it’s at the top of my Sydney to-do list.
 In former years, it was an old penal site and defense facility, but these days it functions as a museum, event venue, and popular tourist attraction in Sydney.
 It also boasts THE BEST view of the Sydney NYE Fireworks (and the most expensive, at AU$1250 for admission).

 Being smack in the middle of Sydney Harbour, you’ll take in a postcard-worthy panoramic view of the Sydney Harbour Bridge unobstructed by the Sydney Opera House.
 If you make it out to Fort Denison, try to time your visit with the daily 1pm cannon firing (or around it, if you hate loud noises like I do!).